 - represent extensive interstitial sarcoid granulomas below the resolution of HRCT rather than alveolitis

-- features of small airways disease (due to a granulomatous bronchiolitis) 8,9
+- features of small airways disease

 - mainly the middle and upper lung zones